patymagrans/patymagrans.github.io/content/blessd-ap.md

 ## Animated intro for videoclip

-My job in this project was to make the sound of the 10-second animated videoclip intro for 'AP' by Blessd.
+My job was to design the sound for the 10-second videoclip animation intro for 'AP' by Blessd.
+It was my first job of this kind.
+My experience in this area came from practice at university.

 ### Process